Tony Tornado: Biography

 Tornado often participates in several soap operas and miniseries, although almost never in prominent roles.
-The biggest role of his career on TV was Gregório Fortunato, the "Black Angel", the chief of the security of the president and statesman Getúlio Vargas in the 1993 miniseries Agosto, based on the work of Rubem Fonseca.
+The biggest role of his career on TV was Gregório Fortunato, the "Black Angel", the chief of the security of president and statesman Getúlio Vargas in the 1993 miniseries Agosto, based on the work of Rubem Fonseca.
 Another important role of his career was the foreman Rodésio, who worked for Viúva Porcina (Regina Duarte) in Roque Santeiro.
+He also appeared as Ganga Zumba in Carlos Diegues's Quilombo.